cloudfoundry/cf-deployment-concourse-tasks/README.md

 This repo contains concourse tasks for use with [cf-deployment][cf-deployment-repo].
 Each task is in its own directory.
-A task will generally be composed of a task.yml to be referenced in pipelines, a supporting task.bash (or .rb, .go, etc.) file, and a Dockerfile.
+A task will generally be composed of a task.yml to be referenced in pipelines, a supporting task file, and a Dockerfile.
 The Dockerfile is built and pushed to Dockerhub regularly along with many other images in CI maintained by the CF Release Integration team [here][runtime-ci-build-docker-images].